luigirizzo/netmap/README.md

 FreeBSD has also native netmap support in the Chelsio 10/40G cards.

 ### FreeBSD
-Since recent FreeBSD distributions already include netmap, you only need build the new kernel or modules as below:
+FreeBSD already includes netmap kernel support by default since version 11.

-* add 'device netmap' to your kernel config file and rebuild a kernel.
+If your kernel configuration does not include netmap, you can enable it by adding a `dev netmap` line, and rebuilding the kernel.
-  This will include the netmap module and netmap support in the device drivers.
-Alternatively, you can build standalone modules (netmap, ixgbe, em, lem, re, igb)
+Alternatively, you can build standalone modules (netmap, ixgbe, em, lem, re, igb, ...).

-* sample applications are in the `apps/` directory in this repository, or in `src/tools/tools/netmap/` in FreeBSD distributions
+Example applications are available in the `apps/` directory in this repository, or in `src/tools/tools/netmap/` in the FreeBSD source tree.

 ### Linux